 For more information and online ordering, please visit GERMACK.

 A Coney Dog is a hot dog smothered in chili or ground beef, and topped with mustard and onions.
 While at Yesterdog, we had the UltraDogs which leveled up a typical Coney Dog.
-These tasty dogs were topped with chili, cheese, onion, pickles, ketchup and mustard.
+These loaded dogs were topped with chili, cheese, onion, pickles, ketchup, and mustard.
 I also grabbed a bag of Cheeze Kurls which are again, a Michigan based snack food company.
-It is all things Michigan here!
+It is all things Michigan here.

 For more restaurant information, please visit Yesterdog.

-Faygo sodas were also on that food scavenger hunt list, since this drink is another Michigan based food item.
+Faygo sodas were also on my food scavenger hunt list, since this drink is another Michigan based food item.
 The story of Faygo pop is similar to the American dream story of Germack Nuts.
-I love stories like this, so I could not pass on buying a bottle even though I do not drink sodas.
+I love stories like this, and I could not pass on buying a bottle even though I do not drink sodas.